 Therefore, we feel that the members of the Bay Path community should be aware of the University’s progress, which is why we are pleased to share information about the University’s history with the public.
 We have included data collected over a wide span of time which provides comprehensive information about diversity and inclusion at Bay Path University.
 This data is fundamental for marking the progress made on the Diversity and Inclusion Action Plan, and for keeping the campus community informed.

 As Bay Path’s overall enrollment has increased over the past five years, the diversity of the student population has increased as well.
-As of Fall 2018, students of color made up 33% of the total student population, which is up from 28% in Fall 2014.
+As of Fall 2019, students of color made up 33% of the total student population, which is up from 28% in Fall 2014.

-Bay Path University asks all graduating students to respond to the Graduating Student Survey to gauge satisfaction and perceptions of Bay Path during the students final weeks at the University.
+Bay Path University asks all graduating students to respond to the Graduating Student Survey to gauge satisfaction and perceptions of Bay Path during the students’ final weeks at the University.
 For the first time in 2015-2016, the Graduating Student Survey included an item related to student perceptions of how the Bay Path experience contributed to their development of an inclusive worldview.
 Providing a baseline to assess the University's diversity and inclusion efforts, the self-assessment provides a glimpse into how students connect their curricular and co-curricular experiences in this area.
 Students respond to the question: "How much has your Bay Path experience contributed to your knowledge, skills, and personal development in understanding people of other backgrounds?".
-With only three years of data, the responses demonstrate a small amount of growth in how students perceive the impact that Bay Path has had on their development relative to diversity and inclusion, with the most significant growth seen in the Traditional Undergraduate Population.
+With four years of data, the responses demonstrate a small amount of growth in how students perceive the impact that Bay Path has had on their development relative to diversity and inclusion, with the most significant growth seen in the Traditional Undergraduate Population.